Nigeria’s police order massive mobilization after unrest

-LAGOS, Nigeria (AP) — Nigeria’s top police official on Saturday ordered the immediate mobilization of all officers to “reclaim the public space from criminal elements masquerading as protesters” after days of unrest and demonstrations over police abuses that left at least 69 people dead.
+LAGOS, Nigeria (AP) — Nigeria’s top police official on Saturday ordered the immediate mobilization of all officers to “reclaim the public space from criminal elements masquerading as protesters” after days of peaceful demonstrations over police abuses and then violent unrest that left at least 69 people dead.

-The police order could further heighten tensions in Africa’s most populous country after some of its worst turmoil in years.
+The police order could further heighten tensions in Africa’s most populous country after its worst turmoil in years.
 Nigeria’s inspector general of police, M.A.
 Adamu, ordered colleagues to “dominate the public space” while announcing that enough is enough, a statement said.

 Nigerians on Tuesday evening watched in horror as soldiers fired on a peaceful crowd of mostly youthful demonstrators singing the national anthem in the country’s largest city, Lagos, with Amnesty International reporting at least 12 killed.